-Before you start, try to imagine that you only have 50 minutes to complete all the questions once.
-If you are aiming for a high band score (i.e. allowing only one to two incorrect answers), leave 10 minutes in the end to check all your answers.
+Before you start, try to imagine that you only have 50 minutes to complete all the questions.
+Yes, this seems odd — after all, we are saying that you are already short of time, and now we are cutting it further!
+But if you are aiming for a high band score (i.e. allowing only one to two incorrect answers), you need to leave 10 minutes at the end to check all your answers.
 We will come back to this later.

-Not all sections are equal.
+The first thing to be aware of is that not all of the three sections in the IELTS Reading test are equal.
 The first section contains a text and a set of questions which will be easier than the other two.
-You should aim to read the topic sentences only, go straight into the questions and get a sense of where the answers can be found in the text.
+How to approach it?
+Start by reading the topic sentences only.
+Then go straight into the questions and get a sense of where the answers can be found in the text.
 The first section should take you roughly seven to ten minutes to complete.
 Try to aim for that the next time you work on a practice test.

-The second and third sections will likely to contain trickier questions and require more detailed reading.
-The sentences in the reading will become longer and more complex, and if you are careless, may get thrown off by distractors and infer information incorrectly.
+The second and third sections in IELTS Reading will contain more difficult questions and will require more detailed reading.
+The sentences in the reading will be longer and more complex, and if you are careless, may get thrown off by distractors and infer information incorrectly.
 In these two sections you should spend about fifteen minutes to read each article and five on answering each set of the questions.
 Find it difficult?
 Practise reading 1200-word long news articles until you can comfortably finish them in 15 minutes.
 Remember: a good test result always requires hard work.
-You can have a go at this article, for a start.
+To test yourself try to read this article.
+Time yourself.

 The last check

 There are ten minutes left, and it is time to check your answers — and this is where most candidates get it wrong.
 It’s not just a simple spell-check: you will need to use that 10-minute window to read the questions again and quickly answer them in your heart.
 Ask yourself these questions as you go through the answer sheet: